 - a chairman of the prize committees

-In the event of any ballot being held within the executive committee, each member shall have a single vote (even if that member currently occupies several positions).
+In the event of any vote being held within the Executive Committee, each member shall have only a single vote, even if that member currently occupies several positions.

-The immediate past president of DRM shall continue to serve as a full voting member of the executive committee throughout his successor’s three-year term as president.
-It shall be the past president’s function to aid the president and the executive secretary in all business relevant to the working of the society and to represent the society as necessary, especially on occasions when the others are not present.
-When a new presidential election is held, he shall be replaced by the newly out-going president.
+It shall be the immediate past president’s function to aid the president and the executive secretary in all business relevant to the working of the society and to represent the society as necessary, especially on occasions when neither of the other two is present.

-The executive secretary will be appointed by the Executive Committee and approved by the membership.
-The executive secretary will oversee the regular functioning of DRM and arrange for the panels that will participate in academic conferences.
+The executive secretary of DRM will be appointed by the Executive Committee and approved by the membership.
+The executive secretary shall aid the president in overseeing the regular functioning of DRM and help the program chair arrange for panels that will participate in academic conferences.

-The treasurer/membership secretary will be appointed by the Executive Committee and approved by the membership.
-He/she will collect the dues, maintain the membership list, and deal with the printer of the JMMH.
+The treasurer of DRM will be appointed by the Executive Committee and approved by the membership.
+He/she will collect the dues, help maintain the membership list, and deal with the printer of the JMMH [Journal of Medieval Military History].
+He/she will also file IRS Form 990-EZ by April 15th each calendar year, in order to maintain our status as a 501(a) non-profit entity.

 Officers and Members of the Executive Committee may be replaced either by a vote of the members present at the annual meeting or by a vote of the Executive Committee at any time.
 In the latter case, the action must be ratified by the membership at the next annual meeting.